-This week’s Educate and Entertain post kicks off an occasional series on increasing the effectiveness of artist websites through some easy fixes, tweaks, and suggestions.
+This week’s Educate and Entertain post is part of a series that’s all about increasing the effectiveness of your website through some easy fixes, tweaks, and suggestions.

 Fix #1 addresses social proof: what it is, and three powerful ways to leverage it on our sites to generate bookings.